1st Phorm Elite Athlete Ty Russell

 That's right, the main active ingredient in most pre-workouts is caffeine.
 This caffeine can come in several different forms too, including caffeine anhydrous, natural caffeine (usually from coffee or green tea), dicaffeine malate, and several others.

-So, the real reason why most pre-workouts recommend 30-60 minutes is because that's roughly how long it takes for caffeine to be fully absorbed.
+So, the real reason why most pre-workouts recommend 30-60 minutes is because that's roughly how long it takes for caffeine to be fully absorbed and the pre-workout to kick in.
 Studies have shown that 99% of caffeine is actually absorbed within 45 minutes of ingestion [1].

 Now, this isn't the only thing you should consider when it comes to the timing of your pre-workout ... but, to get the full performance benefits of caffeine, this is a great recommendation overall.